ZeroSync/ZeroSync/README.md

 **Note: Remove the output builtin from the first line of validate.cairo and/or merkle_proof.cairo to run the tests**

-We might provide a script to run all tests that removes the output builtin automatically and adds it again after the tests are run.
+We might provide a script to run all tests that removes the output builtin automatically and adds it again after the tests were run.

 ## Credits